Djokovic lawyers say Australian immigration office signed off on ‘quarantine-free’ entry

 Ahead of a hearing on Monday to decide whether Djokovic will be allowed entry to defend his Australian Open title, his legal team told the Federal Circuit and Family Court that the player had tested positive for the coronavirus on Dec.
 16 — which he relied on for a medical exemption to vaccination granted by Tennis Australia, the major tournament’s governing body.

 He then got the letter from Australia’s Department of Home Affairs on Jan.
 1, the court documents said, and “Mr Djokovic understood that he was entitled to enter Australia and Victoria and to compete in the Australian Tennis Open.”
-The department did not immediately respond to a request for comment.
+A spokesperson for the Australian Border Force told The Washington Post by email on Saturday that the agency would not be commenting, as the matter was before the courts.

 But when he arrived in Melbourne overnight Wednesday, Djokovic was detained by airport authorities who raised questions about the legitimacy of the medical exemption.
 They soon canceled his visa, with the Australian Border Force saying in a statement that “Djokovic failed to provide appropriate evidence to meet the entry requirements to Australia.”